 Most of us will arrive sometime Friday evening.
 Plan to have dinner on your own before you arrive.
-We will gather at St. John’s Lodge at the Camp for some social time and a fun activity.
-Bring snacks and/or beverage or beer or wine to share.
+We will gather at St. John’s Lodge at the camp for some social time and a fun activity.
+Bring snacks and/or a beverage to share. (soft drinks, beer or wine)

 What is the venue like?